Stark-Mountain/schedule_bot/README.md

 ## Development

-Since we cool modern boys, we use docker for both dev & prod (for possible quick scaling? :D).
+Since we're cool and modern boys, we use docker for both dev & prod (for possible quick scaling? :D).
 Local dev is simple: just run aiohttp service in docker with src mounted.